fpsvogel/learn-ruby/README.md

 ## Preliminaries

-- If you want to keep it simple and use just *one* resource that can take you from zero to hireable, I'd suggest the free [Odin Project](https://www.theodinproject.com/paths).
+- **If you want to keep it simple** and use just *one* resource that can take you from zero to hireable, I suggest the free [Odin Project](https://www.theodinproject.com/paths).
 If you want more variety, keep reading!
-- If you're wondering why I chose Ruby and not full-stack JavaScript, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
+- **If you're wondering why I chose Ruby** and not full-stack JavaScript, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
 Or if you want a second opinion, [read this](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) or [watch this](https://youtu.be/IlVfHG-pAag?t=1534).
-- I list lots of books and courses below, and not many hands-on projects.
-To be clear, you should be spending more time *coding* than *reading about* coding.
-But starting a project and getting into a coding routine is easy (if you can't think of any project ideas, try these lists: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
-Hence the focus on books and courses here.
-- If you're a working adult looking to transition into software development, make sure your day job is conducive to part-time studying.
+- **Make sure your day job is conducive to part-time studying** if you're a working adult looking to switch careers.
 I used to be a teacher and spent hours grading in the evenings and on weekends, which would have made studying very difficult.
 So I switched to a remote customer support job to free up my schedule.
-- Find a system for keeping *organized* notes, code snippets, and bookmarked links.
+- **Find a system for keeping *organized* notes**, code snippets, and bookmarked links.
 I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base).
-- Resources below marked with a dollar sign (💲) cost money.
-If you need more free resources, see the links to other lists at the bottom.
-You may be able to find the books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors.
+- **You should spend more time *coding* than *reading about* coding**.
+I mention this because below I list lots of books and courses but not many hands-on projects.
+Why?
+Because starting a project and getting into a coding routine is easy (if you can't think of any project ideas, try these lists: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
+Hence the focus on books and courses here.
-- Last but not least, take care of yourself!
-Studying (especially while working) can easily be overdone.
-Exercise and get plenty of sleep.
-If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily RSI stretches](https://youtu.be/fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).
+- **Last but not least, take care of yourself!** Exercise and get plenty of sleep, and you'll better retain what you learn.
+If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily wrist stretches](https://youtu.be/fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).

-So without further ado, here is my learning roadmap.
+Without further ado, here is my learning roadmap.
+Resources marked with a dollar sign (💲) cost money.
+You may be able to find books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors.

 ## Frontend basics